 That essentially means they’ve gone through an additional certification and education process recognized by the Texas Board of Legal Specialization.
 While all of that might be legal consideration and specification, what it means for anyone seeking legal counsel from Gary Trichter can be secure in his extensive knowledge and professional experience handling DWI (or “drunk driving”) charges in the state of Texas.

-For further information, or to get a free consultation, please contact us directly either by phone or through our contact form.
+For further information, or to get a free consultation with our drunk driving lawyer, please contact us directly either by phone or through our contact form.
 If you’re interested in fighting your DWI, DUI, “drunk driving”, or other intoxication related charges, you can rely on Trichter & LeGrand to help fight your case with years of experience.

 Form Submissions have a fast response time.
 Request your free consultation to discuss your case with one of our attorneys over the phone.
 The use of this form does not establish an attorney-client relationship.